Friendships after stroke

 Simone: Do you have any advice for someone early on in their journey, someone that may have just had this story quite recently that might be experiencing changes or perhaps challenges in their friendships?

 Kristie: I would have to say, like at the moment, it would be really hard what they’re going through and really tough, and it’s a long road ahead.
 But just remember that people who do care about you will be there for you and you will get through this.
 And seek help early because that’s something that I wish I had done.
 Like I feel like now, almost ten years on, I’m only just getting involved with the Strokes Foundation, the Young Stroke Project, connecting with other people who have had strokes because back then, like, I didn’t know anyone, and I didn’t know anyone else that had had a stroke until last year.
 So, yeah, I would recommend getting involved with those groups and being able to speak with other people who have gone through and experienced similar things as you because, I mean, to me, another thing that I guess has been hard is that none of my friends, even though at the time they were very supportive and everything…none of them really knew what I was going through.
 It would have been nice to connect with other people who could relate…that I could relate to, and that could relate to me and, you know, have that sort of firsthand experience support as well.
 And I think that is because a lot of the time, I just did even know the impact that it would have.
-I think it’s only now as I’m in my late twenties and being able to reflect back on the last nine years that I realize what I went through and like what I’ve had to overcome, and it’s only really now coming to light.
+I think it’s only now as I’m in my late twenties and being able to reflect back on the last nine years that I realise what I went through and like what I’ve had to overcome, and it’s only really now coming to light.
 Yeah, like everything that sort of transpired over that time.
 And, you know, obviously COVID as well because I’ve previously worked in the travel and tourism industry, you know, it’s really taken time.
 I’ve had time to connect with the Young Stroke Project and, had that time to really reflect back on what has been.
 I just wish that I had slowed down in the start and taken the time to try and find those groups.
 But as I said ten years ago, wasn’t really much of an option, I don’t think.

 Simone: And Clive, you’ve maybe been a little bit more connected in with peers across your journey.
 Has it made a huge impact?